joelparkerhenderson/startup-superset/README.md

 * ADKAR change management model
 * Maturity model
 * Technology readiness level
-* Practice
-* Outliers: 10,000 Hours of Practice
-* Outliers: in love with practice
-* Practice and feedback
 * Goal-directed practice coupled with targeted feedback
 * Metrics
 * What is required for a product to succeed?